EliasRut/cs-group2-session2/README.md

-# Coding Session 2, Group 2
+# Coding Session 2, Group 2#

+Elias was here.

 This session is all about solving some coding exercises in JavaScript.

 ## Getting started